-As a new year approaches, it’s officially become time to start marking the dates of federal holidays on our calendars in anticipation of the long weekends we can expect.
+With spring here, it’s time to start marking the dates of the upcoming federal holidays on our calendars in anticipation of the long weekends and warmer weather we can expect.

 First introduced by Congress in 1885 when it was decided that federal employees should have certain days off from work, the list of US federal holidays is made up of 11 days of significance that Americans recognise - and celebrate.